 ¼ cup fresh dill, chopped

 |Harvest Grapes, Hot or Cold|

-For a COLD refreshing crunch, simply spread wash grapes and place on paper towel lined cookie sheet and freeze for 1 hour while preparing the main part of your meal.
-When frozen, eat immediately or pour into plastic freezer bag and keep on hand for a refreshing snack.
+For a COLD refreshing crunch, simply spread wash grapes and place on a paper towel-lined cookie sheet and freeze for 1 hour while preparing the main part of your meal.
+When frozen, eat immediately or pour into a plastic freezer bag and keep on hand for a refreshing snack.

 Nutritional Value: 15 grapes = 60 cal, 15 carb grams